cabotdeveloper/node-hapi-mysql-starter/README.md

 A basic starter repo that can be cloned and used for new API services.

+### About the project
+* Basic structuring of a REST based project
+* Usage of Hapi framework
+* REST documentation using Swagger
+* Usage of core MySQL module in Hapi (We should start using other ORM modules)
+* Route validations using Joi
+* Usage of Glue to unify the manifest

 ### Installation & set-up
 * Clone the repo
 * Create a MySQL database 'node_hapi_mysql'